 - Try to purchase energy from a sustainable source through an energy supplier that provides it, for example Greenchoice or Qurrent.

-- Try to use generators as little as possible.
-If there is no way around it, then inquire about possibilities for generators on biodiesel or solar energy.
+- On location, try to connect to the grid or use electric generators and battery packs.
+We made a special interactive Film Harvest Map where you can find all the available public power points and sustainable power solutions for the Netherlands.
+Try to use regular generators as little as possible.
+If there is no way around it, then inquire about possibilities for generators on biodiesel.
 Read these reports on “green batteries” used in the event industry, but have been tested on film sets, such as the Firefly and the True Hybrid.

 - Clean any oil spills immediately and prevent it from sinking into the soil.

 - By opting for digital filming you can avoid the polluting developing processes.
 At the same time you will consume a lot of energy.
 So this is something to consider from both angles.
 Especially with vintage, almost obsolete camera, filming is possible too.
 Old fashioned turns into fashion again.

 Discuss everything thoroughly with your heads of department and crew members.
 This way everyone can figure out for themselves how to work sustainably within their department, and how to communicate this clearly to the rest of their crew.

 Do you have suggestions for interesting suppliers?
 Or good tips?
 We would like to hear them!
 Send an email to email@example.com.